EC528-Fall-2023/Kubernetes-Artifacts-Cloning/README.md

 ---
 ## Users/Personas Of The Project:
- - **Cloud Developers:** Cloud developers are empowered by this tool to seamlessly migrate deployed Kubernetes objects, or artifacts, between clusters with varying environment setups.
+ - **Cloud Developers:** Cloud developers are empowered by this tool to seamlessly clone deployed Kubernetes objects, or artifacts, between clusters with varying environment setups.
 It simplifies the process of replicating applications across different stages of development, testing, and production, ensuring consistency and reducing manual configuration overhead.

- - **Site Reliability Engineers (SREs):** SREs can rely on this tool to efficiently duplicate and migrate entire application ecosystems across clusters with diverse configurations.
+ - **Site Reliability Engineers (SREs):** SREs can rely on this tool to efficiently duplicate and clone entire application ecosystems across clusters with diverse configurations.
 This capability greatly assists in their responsibilities of maintaining application reliability, diagnosing issues, and conducting extensive testing in different environments, ultimately enhancing the overall resilience of the system.

 ---
 ## Solution Architecture: